sbone/music-files-to-dirs/README.md

 # organize-music-files-into-folders-js

-Script to organize a series of music files into proper folders, using their ID3 tags
+Script to organize a series of music files into proper folders, using their ID3 tags.
+The hope is this prevents Plex from mashing singles and various other one-offs together in unexpected ways.

 Turn this:
 ```